s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ## material-ui

 🤷 Has been very popular and around for a long time.
 On the one hand, that can indicate a certain amount of reliability.
-On the other hand, pipelines on `master` seem to fail ~50% of the time thoughand it looks like they haven't invested much into keeping their tech reasonably recent.
+On the other hand, pipelines on `master` seem to fail ~50% of the time.
+And it looks like they haven't invested much into keeping their tech reasonably recent.

 [![material-ui downloads](/assets/2024-09-26_evaluating-ecosystem/materialui-downloads.png)](https://npmtrends.com/@material-ui/core-vs-@mui/material-vs-material-ui)